dylanesque/Cheatsheets/css.md

 # Gotchas

 - Padding gotcha: when it comes to padding, percentages always refer to the element's width, even for the top and bottom.

+- If a parent or grandparent of an `position: fixed` element uses `transform`, that will become the containing block for the fixed element, making it absolutely positioned. **Transformed parents can't have fixed children**.
+The same goes for `will-change: transform`

+# Hiding Content

+- Hiding content via `display: none` or not rendering in React?
+These options have minute performance tradeoffs (speed vs memory), but either one is generally fine.

+- `visibility: hidden` is the preferred technique for hiding an element when you want it to be invisible, but still take up space.

+- Another interesting thing about this property is that it can be selectively undone by children.

+- Use opacity for fading in and out, or partial visibility, not hiding.

 # Never Do These Things